Skip to main content

-Illustration of 10 intelligent dog breeds in a harmonious environment that emphasizes their unique characteristics.
+Illustration of 10 intelligent dog breeds in a harmonious setting, highlighting their unique characteristics.

 Australian Cattle Dog